At the annual SVEPM conference different prizes are awarded. Below the awards are posted and past winners named

 |2012||Anne Relun||Estimation of the relative impact of treatment and management factors on the prevention of digital dermatitis by survival analysis|

-• People's choice prize: Delegates will be provided with one voting ballot each at registration.
+• Prize 1: Delegates will be provided with one voting ballot each at registration.
 Each delegate can vote on up to three different posters on any topic, one point per vote.
 The voting ballot must be handed in at the conference registration desk by Thursday before the afternoon tea and coffee break.
 Delegates are asked to vote for the poster author(s) with whom they have had the most interesting or thought-provoking verbal science communication related to the poster contents during the conference.
-The prize is kindly sponsored by University of Liverpool.

-• Avia-GIS prize: The topic of the winning poster in this category will be on bridging the gap between research and decision making.
+• Prize 2: The topic of the winning poster in this category will be on bridging the gap between research and decision making.
 The winning poster will be selected by an independent committee appointed by Avia-GIS amongst conference delegates.
-The prize is kindly sponsored by Avia-GIS.

-• SVEPM prize: Any topic, judged by a group of SVEPM Committee members during the conference, according to the following criteria: scientific merit, visual impact, readability and compliance with the SVEPM poster preparation guidelines.
-The prize is sponsored through the conference budget.
+• Prize 3: Any topic, judged by a group of SVEPM Committee members during the conference, according to the following criteria: scientific merit, visual impact, readability and compliance with the SVEPM poster preparation guidelines.

 |Peoples choice||Francisco Calvo Artavia||Cost of LR-MRSA eradication from Danish pig herds|